Sage Memorial Hospital School of Nursing: Ganado Mission: Hospital, Nursing School, School and Church

 Many of the leaders for the Navajo Tribe in early years and after World War II came from church sponsored schools: the Presbyterians at Ganado, the Methodists in Farmington, the Catholics at St. Michaels, and the Christian Reformed at Rehoboth near Gallup.
 The last two still exist.
 However, young people who attended the much-maligned BIA schools did also become important members of the tribe, working for their people.

 Also under the pressure of changing times, in 1969, Sage Memorial Hospital was turned over to Project Hope.
 Hope had been successful around the globe in getting third-world medical systems in order.
 They projected that in five years they could prepare Sage Memorial Hospital to be locally run, and by 1974 Sage Memorial was under the control of a local board, the Navajo Nation Health Foundation, though this name was somewhat misleading because it was not under tribal control.
 This time, Hope did not succeed; despite considerable help from the Indian Health Service, in 1986 the hospital was turned over to a for-profit company.

 The college was not a success and lasted only until 1986.
 Many of the campus buildings remain, most under the control of Sage Memorial, three under control of the local Presbyterian Church, which continues to be active, but with a smaller congregation.
 The Public School has become a large institution and the main provider of jobs in a still small community.

 The Alumni Association of Ganado Mission High School has survived and continued to meet every two years.
-It now includes nursing school alums, retired staff from all campus areas, neighbors from government and public schools, traders, spouses, children of all these people – anyone who spent some formative years, maybe just one or two, at Ganado and wants to cement old friendships.
+It now includes nursing school alums, retired staff from all campus areas, neighbors from government and public schools, traders, spouses, and children of all these people – anyone who spent time at Ganado and wants to maintain old friendships.
 It is now called the Ganado Mission Association.
-The campus is in poor shape, a sad sight for those who remember happy days in a green oasis.
+The campus is in poor condition.

 In 2009 Sage Memorial Hospital School of Nursing was declared a National Historic Landmark.
 A granite monument on the campus pays tribute to the minority women who trained there.
 All of their names appear under the year of their graduation.
 The National Park Service, through its staff at Hubbell Trading Post National Historic Site, watches over it.